Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 * `matomo:install`
 * `matomo:requirements`

+## Commands

+### config:get
+Gets a section config.

+### database:backup
+Backups the db.

+### database:drop
+Not implemented yet

+### database:import
+Not implemented yet

+### matomo:install
+Not implemented yet

+### matomo:requirements
+Check that all requirements, mandatory and optional, are in place.
+Normally throws a notice for mod pagespeed check.

 ## Config
 To set a db backup path, use the console (use the path you desire):
 ```